Mar-coder23/Mar-coder23.github.io/README.md

-# GreenScape Landscaping Services
+# GrassDoc Landscaping Services

-Welcome to GreenScape Landscaping!
+Welcome to GrassDoc Landscaping!
 We specialize in providing top-tier grass landscaping solutions for residential and commercial properties.
 From lawn care to full landscaping design, our team is dedicated to transforming outdoor spaces into lush, green landscapes that thrive year-round.

 ## About Us

-GreenScape Landscaping has been serving the community for over 10 years.
+GrassDoc has been serving the community for over 10 years.
 With a passion for beautiful lawns and a commitment to sustainable practices, we offer customized solutions to suit every lawn's unique needs.
 Whether you're looking for regular lawn maintenance, turf installation, or a complete landscape redesign, we've got you covered.

 ## Services We Offer